b-smets/couchbase-lite-android/README.md

 * [Download Android Studio](http://developer.android.com/sdk/installing/studio.html)

+  * If you are using the beta2 release or stable branch of Couchbase Lite, use the latest version in the stable channel (currently Android Studio 0.3.X)

+  * If you are using the master branch of Couchbase Lite, use the latest version in the canary channel (currently Android Studio 0.4.3)

 * Under Tools / Android / Android SDK Manager and install "Extras/Google Repository" and "Extras/Android Support Repository" (future versions of Android Studio may make this step unnecessary)